eerhshr/ai-based-cli-command-explainer/README.md

 ## CLI Command Explainer with LLaMA

-A command-line tool that takes any shell commands provided and generates a clear, human-friendly explanation of what it does using LLaMA API.
+A command-line tool that takes commands provided and generates a clear, human-friendly explanation of what it does using LLaMA API.

 ### Installation